kmwtechnology/lucille/doc/site/content/en/docs/operations/deployment.md

 The per-run suffix on the event topic prevents events from one run interfering with another when multiple runs overlap.
 These topic names are useful to know when debugging with Kafka CLI tools.

+**Important (batch mode only):** Because each batch run creates a new event topic (with a unique run_id in the name), the Lucille process must have Kafka Admin API permissions to create topics.
+Lucille creates the event topic explicitly via the Admin API to guarantee it has exactly 1 partition (required for event ordering).
+Kafka's `auto.create.topics.enable` is NOT sufficient because auto-created topics use the broker's default partition count, which would break the Publisher's accounting logic.
+If your Kafka cluster requires separate admin credentials, provide them via `kafka.adminPropertyFile`.
+This requirement does not apply in streaming mode — when events are disabled or when `kafka.eventTopic` is set to a fixed name, no new topics are created per run.
+See [Per-Run Event Topics]({{< relref "docs/architecture/internals/kafka-integration" >}}) for the architectural rationale.

 The fail topic is written to when a document exceeds `worker.maxRetries` — the Worker routes the document there instead of crashing, and the rest of the ingest continues.
 Documents in the fail topic can be inspected with standard Kafka tooling, corrected if needed, and replayed by pointing a `FileConnector` (or a custom producer) at the topic.
 Requires `worker.maxRetries` and ZooKeeper to be configured; without them, a poison-pill document will crash and restart the Worker process repeatedly.

 ### Start Order